DYstebo/List-Bot/README.md

 /help

+/info

 # To run:
 Copy your bot token, and put it in the field labelled botToken in the config.json file

-Then open a command prompt window from where the Lists.js file is and type `node Lists.js`, then your bot will be able to use this set of functions
+Then run the batch file 'Run Lists.bat' and your bot is ready to make some lists!